blank

 Usage notes

 • (having a light skin tone): Blank is the traditional word for “white” in Dutch, particularly in Europe, and is usually intended as a neutral descriptor.
 It is sometimes asserted to be tainted by the colonial era and to have a supposed connotation of cleanliness and purity.
-Certain people, in particular people of colour and activists, and media in Europetherefore prefer wit since the late 2010s, possibly influenced by other languages, although blank remains very common among white people.
+Certain people, particularly people of colour, activists, and media in Europe therefore prefer wit since the late 2010s, possibly influenced by English, although blank remains very common among white people.
 See Blank en wit in het racismedebat on the Dutch Wikipedia.

 Derived terms